Cairngorm Mountain Railway: Construction

 The funicular railway system is normally operated from a staffed control room within the Ptarmigan building, but can also be operated from the Base station control room or from each railway carriage.
 There are dedicated sophisticated computer control, instrumentation, communication and safety systems for the railway which have a range of back up systems and there are also standby generators and manual back up systems for moving the carriages.

 During the ski season, skiers are asked to stay within the designated ski area and climbers and hill walkers are not allowed to use the railway to travel uphill.
-The railway operators have agreed, in conjunction with Scottish Natural Heritage (SNH), to operate a formal visitor management plan to protect fragile areas of the mountain environment.
+The railway operators have agreed, in conjunction with NaturScot, to operate a formal visitor management plan to protect fragile areas of the mountain environment.
 This means that for conservation reasons, the public is not allowed to access the mountains during the summer season from Ptarmigan building.
+These restrictions have been criticised as being incompatible with the Land Reform (Scotland) Act 2003.
 However, walkers who have climbed the hill themselves may purchase a downhill ticket at the Ptarmigan building for travelling back down to Base.
 There are no middle station stops or exits during the summer.

 On 29 November 2018, it was announced that the railway had been placed into administration.
 Blair Milne, one of the administrators, cited that the company had become "unsustainably loss-making" after an extended closure in October 2018.
 Natural Retreats, the previous owners since 2013, released a press statement saying the firm still had "potential".
 That hope did not come to fruition and the company owed £2m.